abdulbahajaj/shopifyShopChallenge/README.md

 This program exposes a GraphQL API at /graphql

+Global ids are formated as follows: "NodeType_InternalID".
+For example ProductType_1 or CartType_1.
+This API supports two node types ProductType and CartType.

 ## It supports the following queries.

 ### Retrieves all products regardless of whether or not there is available inventory.